-5.1.5 First Time Student Scholarship
+5.1.5 First Time Student Scholarship (Hybrid-Online)

-The University wishes to assist new university students who are making progress towards degree completion in UAT's online-hybrid modality.
+The University wishes to assist new university students who are making progress towards degree completion in UAT's hybrid-online modality.

-- > Transfer in less than 60 credits from other institutions. - > Students must be new to UAT with no prior enrollments.
+The First Time Student Scholarship is for students who enroll after February 25, 2025.
+The Scholarship may be awarded to students who transfer in 60 or fewer credits from other institutions.
+Students must be new to UAT with no prior enrollments.

-Any student enrolled in UAT's online-hybrid modality transferring in less than 60 credits may be awarded a \$2000 scholarship applied to their first two semesters at UAT (\$1000 per semester).
+Any student enrolled in a Bachelor Degree in UAT's hybrid-online modality with 60 or fewer transfer credits may be awarded a \$2000 scholarship applied to their first two semesters at UAT (\$1000 per semester).

 This scholarship is only for new students who are beginning their Bachelor's degree (who enroll after February 25, 2025).

-The recipient must maintain a minimum CGPA of 2.0, uphold any and all stipulations of the UAT Code of Conduct, and act with ethics above reproach.
+The recipient must maintain CGPA of 2.0 at a minimum, uphold any and all stipulations of the UAT Code of Conduct and act with ethics above reproach.

-If a student withdraws from the University, prior to the end of their first academic year (two semesters), this scholarship will be rescinded.
-An interruption of training, change of degree program, or withdrawal may result in a cancellation of the scholarship award and disbursement(s).
-A change in the student's status at UAT may impact student eligibility.
+If a student withdraws from the University, prior to the end of their first or second semester, this scholarship will be rescinded, and no students will be stipend out any money through UAT's refund policy.

+An interruption of training, change of degree program, or withdrawal may result in a cancellation of scholarship award and disbursement(s).
+Students must understand that a change of student status may impact student eligibility.

-This scholarship has no cash value.
-If a student status change results in an excess of funds on a student's account, that student will not receive an account credit.
-UAT may rescind this scholarship at any time if a student has violated the student code of conduct, is academically dismissed, or is withdrawn via student or school decision.
+UAT may rescind this scholarship at any time if a student is convicted of a code of conduct violation, is academically dismissed, or is withdrawn via student or school decision.

-This scholarship does not renew and is only intended for first-time students with less than 60 transfer credits.
-This scholarship can only be redeemed once.
+This scholarship does not renew and is only intended for first-time students with 60 or fewer transfer credits.